Nick Tate: Career

 Tate has also made guest appearances on numerous American TV shows, such as The X-Files; Dr. Quinn, Medicine Woman; Star Trek: The Next Generation (in the 1990 episode "Final Mission"); Murder, She Wrote; Star Trek: Deep Space Nine (in the 1998 episode "Honor Among Thieves"); Farscape and in the Lost episode "Tabula Rasa".

 On stage, Tate appeared in the TRIP (Tony Rud Ingrid Pitt Productions) stage production of Duty Free (later known as Don't Bother to Dress), by Emmerdale writer Neville Siggs, which ran from 1976 to 1977 at the Bristol Hippodrome.
 In 2006, he played the leading role of Captain Edward J. Smith in the Australian premiere of the musical Titanic.

 Tate is also known for his voice-over work in Hollywood theatrical trailers, for such films as Jurassic Park, Braveheart, Schindler's List, Austin Powers, Deep Impact, Independence Day, GoldenEye, Tomorrow Never Dies, The World Is Not Enough, Double Jeopardy and The SpongeBob SquarePants Movie, and clip-on bumpers for Sony Pictures Home Entertainment from 2005–2006.
 He has also voiced commercials for Lexus, Kodak and HP, and Guinness beer spots airing from 2006.
 Tate and four other well-known voice artists (Don LaFontaine, John Leader, Mark Elliot, and Al Chalk) parodied their individual voice-over styles en route to an awards show in a 1997 short film, 5 Men and a Limo.
-He has also performed voice-over work in various video games, including the voice for the Australian tycoon Ozzie Mandrill in the 2000 game Escape from Monkey Island.
+He has also performed voice-over work in various video games, including the role of antagonist Prince Xizor in Star Wars: Shadows of the Empire, and the voice for the Australian tycoon Ozzie Mandrill in Escape from Monkey Island.